 - Pit slopes of 50 degrees; - Mining costs of US\$1.80/t for waste and US\$2.00/t for mineralized material; and - Processing, general and administrative costs of US\$10.50/t.
+The cut-off grade is the Processing + G&A costs for open pit and Process + G&A + Underground mining costs for the underground resource.

-The lower portion of the Raintree West deposit has been constrained by a mineable shape within a "reasonable prospects of eventual economic extraction" using a US\$25.00/t cut-off, assuming the same processing costs as for the open pit, and a bulk mining scenario.
-Material within a cohesive shape above this cutoff has been included in the Raintree underground resource estimate.
+The lower portion of the Raintree West deposit has been constrained by a mineable shape within a "reasonable prospects of economic extraction" using a US\$25.00/t cut-off, assuming the same processing costs as for the open pit, and a bulk mining scenario.
+Material within a cohesive shape above this cut-off has been included in the Raintree underground resource estimate.
+Metal prices are based on the 3-year trailing average (Kitco, 2021) and are consistent with those seen to be used throughout the industry.